 Firstly, when the wounded person gets acquainted with the list of enterprises, he receives dozens of company names.
 Some of them negotiate with CNAPs or social security authorities so that they offer the wounded their services, which are not always of the best quality.
 An inexperienced person will not even know that his rights are being violated.

-Secondly, the catalog of auxiliary rehabilitation devices (ARD) contains hundreds of components for prostheses of different characteristics, manufacturers and price options.
+Secondly, the catalog of auxiliary rehabilitation devices (ARD) includes hundreds of components for prostheses of different characteristics, manufacturers and price options.
 Understanding it is a serious task even for people involved in this area.

 Thirdly, enterprises may deceive the wounded when choosing prostheses, for example, asking them to pay extra for a better product.
 If he agrees, the person pays additional funds to the cash desk of the company, which will receive the entire amount for the prosthesis from the state.